Health emergency cost map Nepal: Bir vs Patan vs private hospitals, and what insurance actually covers

 | MRI | Rs 8,000–12,000 | Rs 10,000–15,000 | Rs 14,000–25,000 |

-Two points get lost when people look at this table.
+Two points get lost when people read this table.

 What the National Health Insurance Program actually pays